-When roasting a whole turkey is too much food for Thanksgiving, Stuffed Turkey Breast with turkey pan gravy and caramelized onion cranberry stuffing is a traditional turkey dinner for two to enjoy for the holidays.
+When roasting a whole turkey is too much food, juicy roasted Stuffed Turkey Breast with turkey pan gravy and cranberry stuffing is a traditional turkey for two dinner to enjoy for Thanksgiving and Sunday suppers.

 We are very traditionalists here when it comes to any holiday dinner (although we may try something new for Christmas and Easter).